veereshkatageri/doc-as-code/user_guide/source/user_guide/list_and_bullets.rst

 List and bullets
 ++++++++++++++++

-This page is intended to show how **List and bullets** can be used to documentation using \
+This page is intended to show how **List and bullets** can be used to document using \
 reStructuredText syntax.

 .. contents:: Table of contents